 A subsequent goal of The Community Support Group is to provide information about practices in progressive education that foster academic success while considering the social-emotional well-being of our children.
 Our young people have a range of different abilities and needs (as we all do!).
-They may be gifted and affected by a learning disability (defined as “2e: Twice Exceptional”) or have a specific learning disability such as Dyslexia or Dysgraphia in addition to being diagnosed with ADHD, Tourette or Asperger Syndrome.
+They may be highly gifted and affected by a learning disability (defined as “2e: Twice Exceptional”) or have a specific learning disability such as Dyslexia or Dysgraphia in addition to being diagnosed with ADHD, Tourette or Asperger Syndrome.
 They may have different learning styles and/or be impacted by Anxiety or OCD.
 Therefore, in addition to learning and expanding upon knowledge of CPS, our Open Forum provides the opportunity to discuss alternative learning strategies and new tools to better assist in the education of all young people while balancing social-emotional wellness.

 We feature clinical and educational professionals as facilitators who also participate in our Free To Be You and Me – Education Series.
 Our Community Support Group format is an Open Forum that may include video training modules created by Dr. Greene to further develop the skill of those who attend our meetings.
 Learning how to identify and resolve unsolved problems and recognize and improve lagging skills that interfere with academic performance, social relationships, or general life functioning can now be taken a step further!
 Participants may connect with one another through open discussion and receive resource information and support to help guide their specific needs.

-Community Support Group meetings alternate monthly with our Free To Be You and Me – Education Series OR with our special educational events scheduled seasonally.
+Community Support Group meetings alternate monthly with our Free To Be You and Me – Education Series OR with special educational events scheduled seasonally.

 We welcome you to become part of a network of students, parents and professionals who understand that “children do well if they can” and play a role in building a collaborative community!
-Additionally, we encourage community collaboration in response to NYS education issues.
-Learn more about our IMAGINE Campaign and stay tuned for announcements about this year’s initiatives!

 [Art Courtesy of Glen Rabena]